gausby/ecoule-source-csv/README.md

   * `title` The title of the source used internally in Écoute.

   * `file` The location of the CSV-file(s), a glob pattern can be used.

+  * `headers` By default the source will use the first line in the CSV-file as the headers, resulting in named key-values in the returned data-object.
+If an array of strings are passed in, these names will be used as the key-names.
+If the value is a Boolean *false* it will import the data as lists, the returned data-object will be an object with a single key, `data`, that store the data.

 Further configuration parameters has been planed, and the names of these configuration keys could change in a future release.